Uruguay wins, Colombia draws in troubled round of qualifiers

-SAO PAULO (AP) — On a day overshadowed by the shocking suspension of the superclasico between Brazil and Argentina because of COVID-19 protocols, Uruguay and Colombia added key points in South American qualifying for the World Cup.
+SAO PAULO (AP) — On a day overshadowed by the shocking suspension of the superclasico between Brazil and Argentina because of breaches of COVID-19 restrictions, Uruguay and Colombia added key points in South American qualifying for the World Cup.

-The Uruguayans thrashed eighth-place Bolivia 4-2 at home to move into fourth place with 12 points after eight matches.
+The Uruguayans thrashed Bolivia 4-2 at home to move into fourth place with 12 points after eight matches.
 Colombia had a 1-1 draw at Paraguay.
 It was Colombia’s third consecutive draw, but enough for Reinaldo Rueda’s lineup to stop Paraguay moving into fifth spot in the standings.

-The top four teams in South American qualifiers get direct spots at next year’s World Cup in Qatar.
-The fifth-place team will go into an intercontinental playoff.
+The top four teams in South American qualifiers get direct spots at next year’s World Cup in Qatar, and the fifth-place team will go into an intercontinental playoff.

 FIFA will decide the future of the qualifier between competition-leading Brazil and second-place Argentina.
-Their match was stopped after 7 minutes with a 0-0 score after local health authorities walked onto the field in a bid to remove three England-based Argentina players who they believe should have been in quarantine rather than playing in Sao Paulo.
+Their match was stopped after 7 minutes with a 0-0 score when local health authorities walked onto the field in a bid to remove three England-based Argentina players who they believe should have been in quarantine rather than playing in Sao Paulo.

+Brazil leads the pack with 21 points from seven matches, followed by Argentina with 15.

 URUGUAY 4-2 BOLIVIA